leingang/AMC-ItemAnalysis/doc/install.rst

 From source
 -----------

+The master source code repository is hosted on
+`GitHub <https://github.com/leingang/AMC-ItemAnalysis`>.
+You are welcome to clone it and install from source.

-To install this module from source, run the following commands:
+After cloning, run the following commands:

 .. code-block:: console